liliiakryvelova/Recipe_Box/README.md

 ## Description

-* _We want to establish a one-to-many relationship between the Clien and Stylist entities where many Clients are associated with one Employee(Stylist).
-It means that each Client entity points to an Employee.
-This can be achieved by including a reference navigation property Stylist in the Client entity class.
-In the same time, the Clients table includes foreign key._
+* _We want to establish a many-to-many relationship between the Engineer and Machine entities where many Engineers are associated with many Machines.
+It means that each Engineer entity points to an Machine.
+When we create a many-to-many relationship between two classes, we need to include a navigation property.
+This is simply a property on  one class that includes a reference to a related class.
+Our navigation property is called JoinEntities and it is a collection of EngineerMachine._

-* _Another convention is to include a collection navigation property in the Stylist entity as shown below._

-* _The Client entity includes foreign key property StylistId with its reference property Stylist.
-Thi will create one-to-many  relationship with NotNull foreign key column in the Clients table, as shown below._

-* _The homepage of the app at the root path should be a splash page welcoming Eau Claire's Salon and allow adding a new Stylist, add a new Client._

-* _The vendors page should contain a link to a page presenting Pierre with a form he can fill out to create a new Vendor.
-After the form is submitted, the new Vendor object should be saved into a static List and Pierre should be routed back to the homepage._

-* _Pierre should be able to click a Vendor's name and go to a new page that will display all of that Vendor's orders._
+* _Before we build our project and use Entity to create and run our migrations, we'll have to do a bit more configuration to our application.
+Create a file called DesignTimeDbContextFactory.cs inside of the Models folder with the specific code._

-* _As the salon owner, I need to be able to see a list of all stylists._
+* _As the factory manager, I need to be able to see a list of all engineers, and I need to be able to see a list of all machines._
-* _As the salon owner, I need to be able to select a stylist, see their details, and see a list of all clients that belong to that stylist._
+* _As the factory manager, I need to be able to select a engineer, see their details, and see a list of all machines that engineer is licensed to repair.
+I also need to be able to select a machine, see its details, and see a list of all engineers licensed to repair it._
-* _As the salon owner, I need to add new stylists to our system when they are hired._
+* _As the factory manager, I need to add new engineers to our system when they are hired.
+I also need to add new machines to our system when they are installed._
+* _As the factory manager, I should be able to add new machines even if no engineers are employed.
+I should also be able to add new engineers even if no machines are installed._
-* _As the salon owner, I need to be able to add new clients to a specific stylist.
-I should not be able to add a client if no stylists have been added._
+* _As the factory manager, I need to be able to add or remove machines that a specific engineer is licensed to repair.
+I also need to be able to modify this relationship from the other side, and add or remove engineers from a specific machine._
+* _User should be able to navigate to a splash page that lists all engineers and machines.
+Users should be able to click on an individual engineer or machine to see all the engineers/machines that belong to it._

 ## Setup/Installation Requirements